 What is an API?

 API stands for Application Programming Interface.
 The MindTouch API provides developers the ability to access under-the-hood MindTouch functions for programming purposes.
-You can find our documentation for all of our API calls at:
+You can find our documentation for all of our APIs here.

 Are there requirements when using the MindTouch API?

 MindTouch API usage requires a MindTouch Enterprise license.
-Many API calls also require authentication.
+Most API calls also require authentication, either in the form of user sign in, or an API token.

 Do I need to have programming experience to use the MindTouch API?